/ The Track

 La Track / The Track is supported by The Canada Council for the Arts and the Conseil des arts et des lettres du Québec.
 It is the thirty-fourth exhibition by the ICA since 2011.

 Hannah Brancato (Baltimore)

 Les Couleuves (Joël Vaudreuil & Carolyne Scenna) (Montréal)

 Filles Debouttes!
 (Christine Major, Isabelle Guimond & Gabrielle Lajoie-Bergeron) (Montréal)

 Ada Pinkston (Baltimore)

 Pigment Sauvage is an artist-run art gallery that shows multidisciplinary projects.
 The center strives to provide an approachable and intersectional platform for international, local and regional artists.
 PS encourages collaborative projects and helps to present the work of artist engaged in their community.

-Galerie B-312 is an artists run-center that has been aiming for twenty-five years for the emergence and recognition of contemporary art.
-From a perspective of development of practices, the center encourages the mix of disciplines and knowledge.
+Galerie B-312 is an artist-run center whose goal for the past twenty-five years has been the emergence and recognition of contemporary art.
+The center encourages a mix of disciplines and knowledge.